Content Detail

 • Growth rate Fast

-Size and Method of Climbing:
+Size and Method of Spreading

 Japanese honeysuckle can grow 30 feet or more vertically, but can completely cover the ground in large areas as well.
 It is a twining vine.

-Leaf description:
+Leaf Description

 The opposite leaves are 2 to 3 inches long and green to dark green.
-Leaves are oval to oblong, with entire edges and hairs on both upper and lower surfaces.
+Leaves are oval to oblong, with entire edges (margins) and hairs on both upper and lower surfaces.
 In northern climates, the leaves are deciduous and in the south they are evergreen to semi-evergreen.

-Flower description:
+Flower Description

-Fruit description:
+Fruit Description

 Donate